larsvers/film-money/README.md

 ### Film money
 ---

 Film money is a visual story about film successes and failures.
-It looks at a number of Top 20 lists from the Top 20 Biggest Budgets to the Top 20 Biggest Money Losers and guides the reader through the film’s history of spending and earning money as well as approval.
+It looks at a number of Top 20 lists from the Top 20 Biggest Budgets to the Top 20 Biggest Money Losers and guides the reader through the film’s history of spending and earning money as well as gaining and not gaining approval.

-Back in 2012 there has been a spree of visuals and interactives about the relationship of film budgets, revenues and ratings when [*Information is beautiful*](http://www.informationisbeautiful.net/) invited visualizers from around the planet to descend on a dataset called **‘Hollywood Stories’** showing film budgets, revenues, profits, ratings and some more metadata and some marvelous stuff has been created (see a [list of visuals below](#a-totally-incomplete-list-of-other-film-/-money-/-rating-visuals)).
-This visual uses a different dataset comprising a wider selection of films and a different angle, focusing on one particular story: the monetary evolution from budget to US revenues to worldwide revenues to ratings.
-Lots of other different angles to highlight and many other questions to ask the data, but the following tries to explain how we ended up where we did…
+Back in 2012 there has been a spree of visuals and interactives about the relationship of film budgets, revenues and ratings when [*Information is beautiful*](http://www.informationisbeautiful.net/) invited visualizers from around the planet to descend on a dataset called **‘Hollywood Stories’** showing film budgets, revenues, profits, ratings and some more metadata.
+Some marvelous stuff has been created (see a [list of visuals below](#-totally-incomplete-list-of-other-film--money--rating-visuals)), but it's been a while and I thought the topic needs a data story.
+So here's my tuppence using a slightly different dataset comprising a wider selection of films and a different angle, focusing on one particular story: the monetary evolution from the production budget via the US revenues to the worldwide revenues and the film's ratings.
+Some background to [the data](#the-data), [the visual](#the-visualisation-motivation) and the [technical motivation](#the-technical-motivation)...

 #### The Data